• Skip to primary navigation

 • Line a 9-inch square baking pan with parchment paper, leaving an overhang so you can easily lift the bars out.

-• In a medium sized bowl, combine all the dry ingredients.
+• In a large sized bowl, combine all the dry ingredients.
 Mix well.

 • In a small saucepan over low heat, combine the seed butter, coconut oil, brown rice and maple syrup.
 Stir until coconut oil has dissolved and mixture is syrupy.